 Table of Contents

-Though every business model is different, and every company builds its value proposition is a unique way, one thing all business owners understand is the importance of finding and retaining customers.
-Marketing can be one of the largest expenses on a business’s balance sheet, so ensuring that you’re maximizing the impact of your marketing efforts is vital in securing long-term success.
-It helps to understand your customers, and to do that most efficiently, we recommend employing a customer segmentation strategy.
+Though every business model is different, and each company crafts its value proposition uniquely, one common goal for all business owners is the importance of finding and retaining customers.
+Marketing can often constitute a significant expense on a business’s balance sheet, making it essential to maximize the impact of marketing efforts to ensure long-term success.
+Understanding your customers plays a crucial role in achieving this, and to do so efficiently, we highly recommend implementing a customer segmentation strategy.

 In this article, we discuss different types of customer segmentation and how they can be used to drive product management and find profitable customers.